-Educational Models and Practices of Theological Education
+Educational Models and Practices in Theological Education

 Funded by a major grant from Lilly Endowment Inc., the Educational Models Project will assess current and developing practices among ATS member schools, identify their most promising aspects, assist member schools in implementing new and innovative models, and integrate promising models into the work of the Association and Commission.
 Hear what members of the Educational Models and Practices Advisory Board have to say about the importance of this initiative.